 But considering our difference in choices, you can get second-hand quality items in good working condition for lower prices.
 There are so many online thrift stores that provide options for second-hand shopping.

 Changing an old item or buying a new item because you want to is normal, but if you are looking to go on a zero-waste budget, buying does not always have you be your last option.
-You should look to avoiding the continuous buying of items that have alternatives like tissues and kitchen rolls.
+You should look to avoid the continuous buying of items that have alternatives, like tissues and kitchen rolls.

 Taking care of the items you already own, helps them last longer.
 This way, you don’t have to change them as quickly or pay for repairs.
 When you look after your appliances regularly, you will be able to tell when it's time to service the appliances or when it needs repairs.
 If your car is having a minor breakdown, fix it.
 If your clothing buttons come off, sew them back on.

 Renting an item will surely prove less expensive when compared to buying since you are renting for a specific period of time and for a particular purpose.
 This leads to the big question; Why own an item you only want to use once or a few times in a lifetime?